Making a Bar Chart

 For this next part, we will want to select two columns of the dataset that we are comparing: Country and Cost.
 For Country, we will categorize this data because there are multiple activities listed for one country.
 This helps format the totals in which we will use Cost to add how much these activities cost per country.
 To select the Country column in our dataset, we would want to use the function, AddSelectedFactors(text textHeader).
 This will put countries listed on the x-axis.
 Adding an additional factor will separate our bar chart even further into smaller bars that can categorize items based on a broader factor, such as countries.
 We will also be extracting "Items" from the dataset and this will separate each activity from the country and display on the legend.

 Similarly, to get the Cost column from the dataset, we use the action AddSelectedColumns("Cost").
 This will add up the totals of these columns based on the categorized country and display them on the y axis.
+We will also briefly describe these two functions below in a table.

 Now we create a bar chart object: